Table of Contents

 - the best ways to provide social services or healthcare

 You may have heard the phrase "clinical trial."
 That is a name for research about health and illness in people, especially when the research compares treatments or uses experimental drugs or devices.
-You can find more information about "clinical trials" at ClinicalTrials.gov.
+You can find more information about "clinical trials" and other definitions at ClinicalTrials.gov.

 back to top